brashdi22/PDFs-REST-API/README.md

 # PDFs-REST-API

+MVC design pattern is used to implement the REST API in Java spring boot.
+MongoDB and MinIO are used to store the data associated with the Java application.
+The program works as follows: when a pdf file is received in the controller, it gets parsed, then the metadata will be stored in a collection in Mongo, the sentences will be stored in another collection, while the actual pdf will be stored in MinIO.
+Then, depending on  the endpoint of the API that gets invoked, the Controller – and with the help of the Services in the Model – will fetch the needed data from these 3 places and a response will be sent to the client after processing the data.<br><br>

+You may notice some commented code in MinioService.java which is supposed to set temporary URLs for pdfs stored in MinIO.
+Since I am using Docker containers to host MinIO, MongoDB and the Java app, and because MinIO is a locally hosted storage, the URL returned from MinioClient cannot be run from the container running the app (the URL is relative to the MinIO container).
+As a temporary fix, I substitute the endpoint of getting the pdf (/pdf/:id) in the URL’s place.
+Note, the URL returned from MinioClient should work if you run the services on your machine instead of using Docker.<br>

 ### To run the app, run the following commands (assuming you have pdfs_app.tar, if you don't see the end of the README):
 <ol>
   <li><code>docker load -i pdfs_app.tar</code></li>